 LMIE is part of Liberty Mutual Insurance Group (LMIG), which is currently listed on the Fortune 100 list of US corporations.
 Boston-based Liberty Mutual Insurance Group is a diversified global insurer and amongst the largest P&C insurers in the world based on GWP.
-Liberty Mutual Insurance Group offers a wide range of insurance products and services through two strategic business units (SBU): GRM and GRS.
+Liberty Mutual Insurance Group offers a wide range of insurance products and services through three strategic business units (SBU's): GRM, GRS and LMI.